Skip to main content

 Historic Sites

-Watch Illinois politics in action, in this beautiful Renaissance Revival/Second Empire style building topped with a stunning 405-foot dome.
-All tours are free.
+Watch Illinois politics in action, in this beautiful Renaissance Revival/Second Empire style building topped with a stunning 330-foot dome.
+Open daily for free tours.

 The first legislative session was held here in 1877.
 The growth of the state had increased the need for more file storage and office space than the Old State Capitol allowed.
 Today it is the center of Illinois government.
-The building is topped with a 405-foot dome and is a convention of Renassance Revival and Second Empire Style.
+The building is topped with a 405-foot dome and is a convention of Renaissance Revival and Second Empire Style.
 Visitors can watch Illinois politics in action from balcony-level seating when the legislature is in session.

 What's happening nearby...